tu-studio/hpc-cluster-ml-workflow/README.md

 1. **Downloading:** Automates the download of raw audio data from various cloud storage solutions and then verifies the data's correctness.

 2. **Preprocessing:**
-Chains multiple audio data preprocessing steps to prepare data for neural network training.
+Chains multiple preprocessing steps to prepare audio data for neural network training.

   <!-- This includes
    - **Sample Rate Conversion**: Adjusts the sampling rate of audio files to a standard value that matches the input requirements of the neural network, ensuring consistency across all data.